Celebrating our News Literacy Change-Makers

-In recognition of their commitment to news literacy education and contributions to quality journalism, the News Literacy Project has named the recipients of its 2023 educator, journalist and student of the year awards.
-These exceptional individuals have distinguished themselves as champions for a more news-literate nation and a resilient free press — both of which are essential to protecting our democracy.
+In recognition of their commitment to news literacy education and contributions to quality journalism, the News Literacy Project honors an educator, journalist and student each year.
+These exceptional individuals distinguish themselves as champions for a more news-literate nation and a resilient free press – both of which are essential to protecting our democracy.

-Please join us in celebrating our 2023 honorees by exploring the videos, articles and related material on this page to learn more about the those who are leading the way in news literacy.
+Explore their stories and learn more about those who are leading the way in news literacy.

 About Alan C. Miller